 Ford Galaxie

-Ford introduced the Galaxie nameplate in the late 1950s to capitalize on the fascination with the space race.
-The third generation Galaxie arrived in 1965, and in 1966, the Galaxie 500 7 Litre was born.
+Ford introduced the Galaxie nameplate in the late 1950s to tap into America’s growing fascination with the space race.
+By 1965, the third-generation Galaxie arrived, and the following year Ford unveiled one of its most powerful versions ever: the Galaxie 500 7-Litre.

 Buick GSX